-Initially set up entirely by volunteers, the Society now has one full time and four part-time staff based at our London offices, as well as other people working on a freelance or voluntary basis.
-Below are listed some of the people who help with the running of the society:
+Initially set up entirely by volunteers, the Society now has three full time and two part-time staff based at our London offices, with a wider community of people making vital contributions on a voluntary and freelance basis.

-Catherine has been Director of the C20 Society for over ten years, and is Editor of the C20 magazine.
-She works for C20 Society Monday-Thursday.
+Catherine has been Director of C20 Society since 2002, and is Editor of the C20 magazine.
+She works Monday – Friday.

 Catherine read Architecture at Cambridge University, and did an MA in Material Culture & Architectural History in the USA, where she held a fellowship at the Winterthur Museum in Delaware.
 She has lectured to post graduate building conservation students throughout the UK, and is an alumni of the Architectural Association course.
 Prior to C20 Society she worked for English Heritage as a buildings inspector in London and the Midlands.
 Author of a book on Concrete Architecture, Catherine writes on contemporary as well as historic buildings, lectures internationally and teaches a course on concrete for conservation professionals at West Dean College.

 Clare Price is the C20 Society’s Head of Casework and works Monday-Wednesday.
 She is a Chartered Surveyor, has an MSc in Conservation of the Historic Environment and has recently completed a PhD in Architectural History at Oxford University, researching Inter-war churches.

 Clare oversees all our church casework and manages cases in: